jlord/sheetsee-cache/to-do.md

 ### MAPS
 - Popup Content, I guess needs to just all be pulled out.
 Don't see another way?
-- GeoJSON Content can be fed in the needed info but users are limited to three items, not ideal.
--- Create a variable on index page and pass it in.
--- Make fit bounds work
+-- Make fit bounds work or better

 ### TABLES
 - Do I have enough kinds of filtering functions?